kb-labb/skoldiskurs/README.md

 ```

 ## Some methodological choices
 Models that intrinsically track semantic and lexical change are still experimental.
 I wanted to use a well-established model for Ema's project.
-Using multiple models to compare lexical use over time is not standard and I need to find some references but I feel like it's soldig.
-However, we need to argue that it is.
-This section is obviously not done yet.
+Using multiple models to compare lexical use over time is not standard.
+Please be aware of this.

 ## Evaluation
 No evaluation, other than ocular inspection, has been performed at this time.
 Some inspiration can be found here: